New England &

-Connecticut, Illinois, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont
+Connecticut, Illinois, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont

 The Pension Counseling and Information Program (PCIP) was created by Congress in 1992 and is primarily supported by the U.S. Administration for Community Living.
 PCIP is made up of six regional pension counseling projects that provide free legal assistance to individuals who need help with retirement benefits they earned through their employment.
 The Pension Rights Center is a resource center for the pension counseling projects.